 Starting a brick-and-mortar store for Christmas is a great way to generate some extra revenue while also putting your business on the map.
 However, before you go ahead and open your doors, there are a few things that you should be prepared for.
-Check out this post to learn how to prepare your Christmas store for opening day.
+Check out this post to learn how to preparation your Christmas store for opening day.

 Start Taking On More Personnel